arrobalytics/django-ledger/README.md

 python manage.py createsuperuser
 ```

-* Navigate to Django Ledger root view assigned in your project urlpattern setting.
+* Navigate to Django Ledger root views   assigned in your project urlpattern setting.
 * Use your user credentials.

 # How To Set Up Django Ledger for Development